Intersection of roads

 • Multifamily investors should look at multiple economic and business factors as they consider real estate hedging options.

-The Federal Open Market Committee (FOMC) held interest rates steady for the third consecutive meeting, keeping the target range for the federal-funds rate at 5.25%-5.50%.
+The Federal Open Market Committee (FOMC) held interest rates steady at its January 2025 meeting, keeping the target range for the federal funds rate at 4.25% to 4.50%.
+This is the first pause since the Fed began cutting rates in September following a series of rate hikes in 2022 and 2023.

 Here are a few things to keep in mind about the rate environment.